Position

 • High school diploma or equivalent required; vocational training or associate degree in automotive technology preferred.

-• Strong knowledge of automotive brake systems and repair techniques.
+• Strong knowledge of brake systems and their components.

 Is becoming a Auto Brake Technician a good career path?